MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Practice using it for real outputs (website, content, book excerpts, etc.)

-Set up your ongoing “knowledge garden” for updates
+Set up your ongoing "knowledge garden" for updates

-Would you like me to draft that plan in your next message — as a living, choose-your-own-flow map that won’t trip your “don’t tell me what to do” wire but keeps you steadily blooming?
+Would you like me to draft that plan in your next message — as a living, choose-your-own-flow map that won't trip your "don't tell me what to do" wire but keeps you steadily blooming?

 ---
 🐬 You said:

 this is really funny

 i say: we need to get the wisdom out of YOU

 and You say: we need to get the wisdom out of YOU